scipy-conference/scipy_proceedings/papers/kyle_sunden/wrightsim.rst

 Since almost all of the program is parallelizable, this incurs a four times speedup on a machine with four processing cores (limited more by the operating system scheduling other tasks than by Amdahl’s law).
-This implementation required little adjustmen outside of minor API tweaks.
+This implementation required little adjustment outside of minor API tweaks.

 In order to capitalize as much as possible on the amount of parallelism possible, an implementation using Nvidia CUDA :cite:`Nickolls_2008` was performed.
-In order to make the implementation as easy to use as possible, and maintainable over the lifetime of ``WrightSim``, ``PyCUDA`` :cite:`Klockner_2012` was used to integrate the call from within python to a CUDA kernel. ``PyCUDA`` allows the source code for the device side functions (written in C/C++) to exist as strings within the python source files.
-These strings are just in time compiled (using ``nvcc``) immediately prior to calling the kernel.
+In order to make the implementation as easy to use as possible, and maintainable over the lifetime of ``WrightSim``, ``PyCUDA`` :cite:`Klockner_2012` was used to integrate the call to a CUDA kernel from within Python. ``PyCUDA`` allows the source code for the device side functions (written in C/C++) to exist as strings within the Python source files.
+These strings are just-in-time compiled (using ``nvcc``) immediately prior to calling the kernel.
 For the initial work with the CUDA implementation, only one Hamiltonian and one propagation function were written, however it is extensible to